The rm (remove) command is one of the essential Linux utilities that every basic to pro user should know, their working and usage.

 Below is the output of the above command.

 The rm command is very destructive, and so far, we have seen it not ask permission while deleting files.
-For the directory, if you were using the “-r” command and directory containing general files owned by you will be deleted in a splash of seconds.
+For the directory, if you were using the -r command, any directory containing general files owned by you would be deleted in a splash of seconds.

 If you want to interactively delete your files inside the directory by asking “y” or “n” on screen, use the “-i” flag as shown below.